wujw1992n/Tremeschin6/README.md

 ## Why it is used, performance?

-Waifu2x is a good upscaler, though it's really slow for videos.
-Let's take that 10 seconds sample of the anime Your Name: there's 240 total frames, a 480p file takes 1.8 seconds in average to upscale on my GPU, that would be 240 frames * 1.8 seconds = 432 seconds to upscale a 10 second video.
+Waifu2x, SRMD, RealSR all are good upscalers, a LOT better than image editing ones though they're also a LOT slower.
+Let's take that 10 seconds sample of the anime Your Name included in the `src/samples` folder: there's 240 total frames, a 480p file takes 1.8 seconds in average to upscale on my GPU, that would be 240 frames * 1.8 seconds = 432 seconds to upscale a 10 second video.

-Running Dandere2x block matching only on the video, reveals that there is 246,649 total blocks, 52,399 of those need upscaling, that is 78.75% of "block recycling" through the video, which should lower that 8 minutes by this amount: 432 seconds * ( 1 - 0.785 ) = 92 seconds, which is about right, upscaling this video takes about 83 seconds on a Dandere2x session here.
+Running only the Dandere2x block matching on the video reveals that there are 246.649 total blocks, 52.399 of those need upscaling.

+That is 78.75% of "block recycling" through the video, which should lower that 8 minutes by this amount: 432 seconds * ( 100% - 78.5% ) = 92 seconds, which is about right, upscaling this video takes about 83 seconds on a Dandere2x session here.
-Fun number: 240 frames / 92 seconds = 2.6 frames per second on average we're processing the video.

-So we went from 432 seconds to only 83 seconds.
-Note that this sample video isn't as "static" as most anime, so numbers can be higher or lower.
-It will work best with anime as there are more static images comparing to something like an IRL video.
+So we went from 432 seconds to only 92 seconds, that is 2.6 frames per second!!

+Note that this sample video isn't as "static" as most anime, so numbers can be much higher or lower.
+It will work best with anime as there are less moving images comparing to something like an IRL video.

 Generally speaking here's the order of upscaling speed in descending order: